mateus-pinheiro/kalshi-exercise/README.md

 4. Create a pull request

 ## License
-This project is proprietary and confidential.
+This project is not for production.